Creation of the Assamese language: Reaction to the imposition

-The imposition of Bengali as the language of the court and educational institutions exasperated the Assamese intelligentsia and common society of Assam.
-As a result of this language imposition, the progress of education in Assam remained slow and deficient.
+There is little evidence to suggest that the local people in the annexed territories resisted or objected to the introduction of Bengali as the language of the court and educational institutions.
+As a result of this, many claim that the progress of education in Assam remained slow and deficient.
 Many Bengalis were brought in and employed in the schools of Assam.
 There was no encouragement for the writing of school text books in Assamese, and Assamese literature suffered.
 This was thought to be one of the core factors behind the community conflicts that emerged between the Assamese and Bengali communities in the following decades.

-Initially the imposition did not meet with any kind of protest.
+Initially the introduction did not meet with any kind of protest.
 Rather, the Assamese elite used the language in their writings, and even in conversation, and the language policy of the government went unquestioned for almost a decade.
-The recruitment of Bengalis to government services increased abruptly, leading to greater unemployment among the Assamese.
+In fact, Anandaram Dhekial Phukan, who later advocated against the Bengali language, published his works in Bengali after receiving education in Calcutta.
+The recruitment of Bengalis to government services increased, leading to greater unemployment among the Assamese.
 The increased number of Bengali Amlas' in the districts of Assam was thought to be posing a challenge to the distinct identities of the People of Assam, because these immigrants had their own culture, language, and traditions, and their existence in the land was perceived as having an effect on Assam's language, culture, economy, and political status.

 Early protests came from the American Baptist Missionaries and the educated Assamese elite section, against the language policy of the government.
 After realizing the need of vernacular medium to spread Christianity, the missionaries espoused the cause of the Assamese as the rightful medium of instruction in the state.
 In 1839, William Robinson, an inspector of schools, wrote "Grammar of the Assamese Language".
 Apart from printing religious materials in Assamese, the missionaries made pleas in defense of the Assamese language through the publication of Orunodoi in 1846.
 Primarily intended for the propagation of Christianity, the Orunodoi, which was published for two decades, contained informative knowledge of science, history, geography and certain regional and national news and views.
 It is considered to have inspired the younger generation of the Assamese society, to stand up for the cause of the Assamese language.
 The efforts of the missionaries in establishing a separate identity of the Assamese language, were notable and they received support from the Assamese intelligentsia, followed by a number of petitions and memoranda to the government.
 The continuous attempts of the Baptist Missionaries and men like Hemchandra Barua, Gunabhiram Barua and Anandaram Dhekial Phukan helped restore Assamese as a language of instruction in the state.
+Many argue that Ambikagiri Roychoudhury's politics was driven by his personal angst after break-up with his Bengali girlfriend, rather than any real fear of sidelining by the Bengali community.